Parker Logo

 Parker Logo History

-The company logo changed three times due to the change of owners, but the idea of a flying arrow was so successful that it is present in all emblem variations.
+The company logo changed three times with changes in ownership, but the idea of a flying arrow proved so successful that it appears in all emblem variations.

 What is Parker?

 Parker is an exquisite brand of writing instruments with a 130-year history.
 Founded in America by George Safford Parker in 1888.
-In the history of the company, there are about 20 successful pen models that are sold all over the world and delivered to the White House.
+In the company’s history, about 20 successful pen models have been sold worldwide and delivered to the White House.

 1888 – 1993